Welcome to the Library Disability Services Guide.

 The NCU Library subscribes to many electronic resources provided through a variety of commercial vendors and publishers, and, unfortunately, not all resources were designed for maximum accessibility.
 The Library provides students with access to licensed content which is hosted and delivered on the providers’ websites.
 Therefore, in some cases, the Library is unable to provide an alternative accessible copy or version of the resource if the resource itself was not properly encoded for accessibility from the start.
 As vendors continue to work toward compliance and usability, the functionality of their databases will improve.
 Students, faculty, and staff are encouraged to contact us with any issue concerning the electronic journals, books, and databases.
 Currently, many Library resources provide accessibility features such as text-to-speech, closed captioning, and compatibility with screen readers and mouseless navigation.
 For a comprehensive description of features, please use the blue menu on the left-hand side of the screen to navigate this guide.

 Reference librarians can assist with any questions you have about using the library or conducting library research.
 Assistance is via phone, live chat, Ask a Librarian, or email at firstname.lastname@example.org.
 To avoid delays in service that occur during peak service periods, or to receive individual assistance with extensive research projects, students with disabilities are encouraged to schedule a research consultation with a reference librarian by calling the Library at 888-628-1569, or by completing the Research Consultation Request Form.

 The Library provides Quick Tutorial Videos and lengthier Library Workshop Videos which display closed captioning.
+Additionally, real-time captions are available in live Zoom presentations.
 Students, faculty, and staff are encouraged to contact us with any issue concerning the Library’s instructional services.